 By Dana Rademacher, intern at The Emily Program

-We all have stress in our lives; whether from school, work, family or countless other contributors, we all face stress in some way or another.
-Often times, it can be hard to live outside this stress and it can seem to take over our lives.
+We all have stress in our lives; whether from school, work, family, or countless other contributors, we all face stress in some way or another.
+Oftentimes, it can be hard to live outside this stress and it can seem to take over our lives.
 As someone who has lived with anxiety, this can feel especially true and I needed to find something that could help me manage my anxious feelings.

 For me, it wasn’t about getting rid of anxiety completely, (because it is almost impossible to never experience that emotion) but I wanted to keep it in control, so my therapist suggested meditation and mindfulness practices.
-These practices helped me a great deal in managing my anxiety (and I would suggest anyone who is feeling stress to try some!), but meditation also helped me learn things I can apply to other areas of my life.
+These practices helped me a great deal in managing my anxiety (and I would suggest anyone who is feeling stressed to try some!), but meditation also helped me learn things I can apply to other areas of my life.

 It’s good to slow things down

-Our culture is becoming incredibly fast paced and busy; it’s getting harder and harder for people to find quiet, alone time.
-Our days are constantly filled with driving to and fro, working, doing housework, cooking and by the end of the day, we’re just so exhausted we head to bed; rinse and repeat.
+Our culture is becoming incredibly fast-paced and busy; it’s getting harder and harder for people to find quiet, alone time.
+Our days are constantly filled with driving to and fro, working, doing housework, cooking, and by the end of the day, we’re just so exhausted we head to bed; rinse and repeat.

-With heightened anxiety, and the flight, fight or freeze response coursing through our bodies, it is almost impossible to do any clear, deep thinking.
+With heightened anxiety, and the flight, fight, or freeze response coursing through our bodies, it is almost impossible to do any clear, deep thinking.
 Taking a few deep breathes from the stomach can bring down those anxious feelings and allow you to be rational and think through the things going on in your life.

 Before I started practicing this regularly, I would just rush through my days and by the end of the week, I couldn’t pick out any specific moments in my week that made me joyous, made me hopeful, or even made me angry.
 It was all just sort of a haze.
-It’s been great to check in with myself and it has helped me be more attune to my needs and feelings.
-We don’t need to be constantly busy and pre-occupied.
+It’s been great to check in with myself and it has helped me be more attuned to my needs and feelings.
+We don’t need to be constantly busy and preoccupied.
 It’s okay to be still and take note of yourself, your mood, your feelings, and be present in the moment.